MESAHub/mesa/docs/source/test_suite.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This test case checks the evolution of a strongly rotating, Omega/Omega_crit = 0.75, 20 Msun, Z=0.02 metallicity model from the pre-main sequence to the end of core helium burning.
+This test case checks the evolution of a strongly rotating, Omega/Omega_crit = 0.75, 20 |Msun|, Z=0.02 metallicity model from the pre-main sequence to the end of core helium burning.

 :ref:`5M_cepheid_blue_loop`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This test case checks that the evolution of a 5 Msun, metal-poor Z = 0.008, helium-enriched Y=0.256 model executes a blue-loop in the HR diagram and crosses the classical Cepheid instability strip boundaries three times.
+This test case checks that the evolution of a 5 |Msun|, metal-poor Z = 0.008, helium-enriched Y=0.256 model executes a blue-loop in the HR diagram and crosses the classical Cepheid instability strip boundaries three times.

 :ref:`7M_prems_to_AGB`
 ^^^^^^^^^^^^^^^^^^^^^^

-This test case checks that the evolution of a 7 Msun, metal-poor Z = 0.001, model reaches the AGB.
+This test case checks that the evolution of a 7 |Msun|, metal-poor Z = 0.001, model reaches the AGB.

 :ref:`accreted_material_j`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This test suite example checks the accretion of material and angular momentum onto a 20 Msun model.
+This test suite example checks the accretion of material and angular momentum onto a 20 |Msun| model.

 :ref:`adjust_net`
 ^^^^^^^^^^^^^^^^^